New to Cotterstock?

 Cotterstock was recorded in the Domesday Book as Codestoche, the name possibly deriving from Old English “corther-stoc”, a dairy farm.
 This probably refers to the existence of a farm next to the mill on the river supplying a Romano-British villa situated on the rising ground to the north-west of the village towards Southwick.

 The parish contains twenty entries on the statutory list of buildings of special architectural or historic interest, sixteen of which are within the conservation area which covers the eastern part of the village around St Andrew’s Church and Cotterstock Hall.
-Almost all of the houses are backed by open farmland to the north and to the south.
+Almost all the houses are backed by open farmland to the north and to the south.

 Cotterstock is a very friendly village with a real community feel to it and people are warmly welcomed to St Andrew’s Church.
-Please see the calendar for details of services.
+Please see the calendar here for details of services.

 Powered by Church Edit